Breast implant Types for Breast Surgery in Melbourne with Dr Carmen

 Breast Implant Profile

 Breast Implants come in a range of profiles or heights to allow for different desired breast projection.
-Profiles from low to very high are available in different brands.
+Profiles from low to high are available in different brands.
 The Mid Profiles are the most popular.

 Breast Implant Filling

 Form-stable implants are sometimes also referred to as “gummy bear implants” as they are able to maintain their form, even if they break.
 They are filled with a thicker silicone gel than traditional silicone implants and are also considered to be less likely to break.
-Form-stable implants have a distinct teardrop shape to closely mimic the natural drape and contour of your breast, however, if they rotate, they can result in an unusual appearance.
+Form-stable implants have a distinct teardrop shape to closely mimic the shape of your breast, however, if they rotate, they can result in an unusual appearance.
 The placement of form-stable implants requires a longer incision as they are pre-filled.

 Regardless of which implant filling you receive, it is important to monitor the implants and attend appropriate follow-up consultations and check-ups.